tomjoht/documentation-theme-jekyll/mydoc/mydoc_tables.md

 ## jQuery datables

 You also have the option of using a [jQuery datatable](https://www.datatables.net/), which gives you some more options.
-If you want to use a jQuery datatable, then add `datatable: true` in a page's frontmatter.
+If you want to use a jQuery datatable, then add `datatable: active` in a page's frontmatter.
 This will load the right jQuery datatable scripts for the table on that page only (rather than loading the scripts on every page of the site.)

 Also, you need to add this script to trigger the jQuery table on your page: